-Barcelona is a foodie’s paradise.
+Barcelona is a foodie’s paradise with great vegan cafes and restaurants.
 The food here is different from the rest of the country.
 You haven’t tried it all unless you have tried the food in the Catalonian capital.

 Some of the most popular and traditional dishes, dating back hundreds of years are:

 - Paella – a seafood dish from Valencia

 - Bombas – potato croquettes served with different sauces

 - Esqueixada – a raw salted cod salad, served with olives, tomatoes, onions, and sauces

 - Escalivada – a dish made with eggplant and red peppers, served with toasted bread

 - Crema Catalana – similar to a creme brûlée, a creamy vanilla custard, blow torched to form a glassy crust.